KleistLab/GInPipe/README.md

 ## Operating systems and dependencies

-This workflow was tested on macOS Mojave Version 10.14.4 and ...
-(Fill in MAUREEN!)
+This workflow was tested on macOS Mojave Version 10.14.4 and macOS Catalina 10.15.7.

 This workflow uses the following dependencies: